sirech/homepage2/src/pages/articles/2023-06-03-a-method-to-give-feedback/index.md

 Feedback, when used thoughtfully, is a superpower.
 It accelerates personal growth faster than anything you can achieve through introspection alone.

-Over time, I've witnessed developers hinder their careers, sometimes for years, by repeatedly making the same fundamental mistake.
-Imagine influencing this trajectory by simply proactively sharing feedback.
+Over time, I've witnessed developers hinder their careers by repeatedly making the same fundamental mistake.
+Imagine influencing somebody's trajectory by simply giving good feedback.
 That screams _Senior Engineer_ to me.
-Besides, compared to the intricate technical problems you solve daily, it seems comparatively easier, doesn't it?

 Why is it, then, that so many people wait until the last day before the performance review submission deadline to finally write down something that's way too superficial to be useful?
 I don't know, man.
 Maybe it's for lack of a method?
 In this article, I'm talking about my approach to delivering feedback.